Category: books 2025

 Anyway, this is great, but you probably already knew that, what with winning awards and being ten years old.

-📗Books 2025, 4: Northanger Abbey, by Jane Austen
+πBooks 2025, 4: Northanger Abbey, by Jane Austen

-So I tried ,Northanger Abbey](https://micro.blog/books/9781903025628).
+So I tried Northanger Abbey.
 Which is mainly a spoof of the gothic novels that Austen herself would have been reading at the time, and also, of course, a romance.

 I enjoyed it a lot, but it ended very surprisingly.
 It has the omniscient narrator you might expect for a book of its time, but it’s mostly written in close third-person.
 We are privy to Catherine’s thoughts and fears.
-But the thing is, when we get to the climactic scene, when everything is going to resolved and our heroine end up happy (it’s not much of a spoiler), Austen (or the narrator) turns away.
+But the thing is, when we get to the climactic scene, when everything is going to be resolved and our heroine end up happy (it’s not much of a spoiler), Austen (or the narrator) turns away.

 Instead of being with Catherine as the hero rides to her emotional rescue, we are told about it.
 We’re kept at a distance, no longer aware of what’s going on in her head.
 It’s an absolute masterclass in the difference between ‘showing’ and ‘telling’ in writerly terms; but the wrong way round for a really satisfying experience.